 Iowa Sexual Abuse Lawsuits

 Iowa unfortunately has only made very minor changes to its statute of limitations laws regarding child sex abuse victims.
+That said, new legislation has been introduced in 2021 that could help additional child sexual abuse survivors seek justice through the courts.
 Below you will find Iowa lawsuits news & updates, as well as additional information on Iowa’s statute of limitations laws.
 These laws are important because they dictate how long a lawyer handling an Iowa sexual assault cases has to file a claim on behalf of a survivor.
 In addition, we’ve compiled a list of Iowa settlements and jury awards received by sexual abuse and assault survivors.

 Iowa Statute of Limitations for Sexual Abuse & Assault

 Iowa is recognized as one of the least victim-friendly states in the country with respect to its statute of limitation laws (SOLs).
 It has not updated its civil SOL laws since 1990 and has passed no revival window allowing older claims of child sexual abuse to be brought against an abuser.

 Iowa is currently one of only six states that has not eliminated the statute of limitations (SOLs) for felony child sex abuse crimes.
 The current criminal SOL age was raised to 33 for felony sexual abuse of a minor, incest and felony misdemeanor sexual exploitation in 2019.
 Child USA, who has evaluated every state based on their criminal statute of limitation laws, gave Iowa a Criminal SOL score of 1, on a 1-5 scale, where 5 is the highest.
 A score of 1 is defined as a criminal SOL for survivors under age 40.